-British Equalities Minister Jo Swinson with Debenham's new size 16 mannequins earlier this month
+British Equalities Minister Jo Swinson with Debenham's new size 16 mannequins, Oct 2013

 But this move makes me feel vaguely uneasy.
 I'm more concerned that we are daily becoming more accepting of being overweight and increasing mannequin size is a tacit admission that the dial on the scales is moving ever-upwards.

 And the real motive behind the increase in mannequin size is, in my mind, simply to sell more dresses without irritating the hell out of women who are fed up of never finding a size above a 12 on the rack.

 Will other stores follow Debenhams lead?
 For this to work, merchandising and stocking will have to reflect the change.
 More larger sizes will need to be stocked.
 Is there anything more frustrating than having to cue at customer services to have an assistant ring round or checking online with other branches to see if your size is available, and you then having to wait a week or so for it to arrive?

 And will this policy be rolled out unilaterally?
 By that I mean will all stores operate in exactly the same way?
 For example, many stores seem to run a ridiculous system whereby keynote pieces are available in limited numbers only in prime store locations such as Marble Arch or Oxford Street - and certainly not here in Cardiff.